• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Both were complete douchebags too.

-McGwire was a hell of a better player than Kingman.
+McGwire was a heck of a better player than Kingman.
 McGwire had a good batting eye; for his career, his OBP was 130 points higher than his batting average, which is usually the sign of a patient hitter.
 In comparison, Kingman's swing was about 70 points, and his batting average was much lower for the career, in the .230s.

 they weren't similar at all